MTone92/MTone92/README.md

-- Hi, I’m Tianyi Li
+- :grapes: Hi, I’m Tianyi Li
 - I’m interested in Analytical solution of fluid and temperature distribution.
 - I’m currently learning imagine processing to deal with the figures taken from fluid experiments.
 - Any one interested in analytical solution or thermal fluids is welcome to contact me at tianyilee0415@knights.ucf.edu.